vsflcn/File-management-scripts/README.md

 7) inc_backup.sh - Checks if derictories are existing, creates meta data file if hasn't been already created, read the meta-file and checks all files in directory, if file newer than meta-file (not updated), copies "another" file to desired directory

-8) replacement.sh - Script which replaces text in the chosen file
+8) replacement.sh - Script which replaces text in the file

 9) site-curl.sh - Script which checks if a site is available now using curl